BharathiVetukuri/CMPE-255_DataPreparation_EDA_Visualization/readme.md

 - [Live Demo](https://huggingface.co/spaces/shubh7/gradio-CoinCast)

-The demo allows you to input data and observe predictions made by the models including *ARIMA, **Random Forest, **Gradient Boosting, and **LSTM*.
+The demo allows you to input data and observe predictions made by the models including *ARIMA*, *Random Forest*, *Gradient Boosting* and *LSTM*.

 ## Phase 7: Project Artifacts Open Source